 To provide you with the appropriate answer, we examined the fuel requirements of different years’ models of Toyota 4Runner to give you a brief.
 Read below to know more about it.

-2016-2021 Toyota 4Runnercomes in 2WD and 4WD automatic (S5), is equipped with a 4L V6 6-cylinder engine that delivers 270 horsepower and 278 pound-feet of torque.
+2016-2021 Toyota 4Runner comes in 2WD and 4WD automatic (S5), is equipped with a 4L V6 6-cylinder engine that delivers 270 horsepower and 278 pound-feet of torque.
 It performs the best with high-quality regular unleaded gasoline with an octane rating of 87.

 As we know, an octane rating greater than 87 can cause pre-ignition, and lower octane can reduce performance and fuel economy.
-The additives of unleaded gasoline prevent engine problems, increase combustion power and reduce emission.
+The additives of unleaded gasoline prevent engine problems, increase combustion power and reduce emissions.

 The 2012 to 2015 Toyota 4Runner comes with 2WD and 4WD options and is again powered by a 4L, 6-cylinder V type automatic (S5) engine that requires high-quality regular unleaded gasoline to give the best performance.

 Premium Gasoline is not recommended for your car as it is a high octane rating fuel, but using it in your Toyota does not provide any extra power to your 4Runner.
 Instead, it becomes undoubtedly more expensive than regular unleaded gas due to its higher octane rating.